Policies Governing Pass/Fail

 - In courses taken on a pass/fail basis, a passing letter grade (any grade above an F, including a D) assigned by the instructor is converted to P by the Registrar's Office and entered on the student's transcript.
 P is not calculated into the cumulative average, but an F is entered as a 0.0 and does affect the grade point average.
 Instructors are not informed by the Registrar as to who is enrolled on a pass/fail basis.

-- Courses taken to fulfill any Foundational Approach requirement, the Sector Requirement, the Major or Minor Requirement cannot be taken pass/fail.
+- Courses taken to fulfill any Foundational Approach Requirement, the Sector Requirement, the Major Requirement or a minor cannot be taken pass/fail.

-- College students may take no more than 8 c.u. of coursework pass/fail, though advisors generally recommend against this many.
+- College students may take no more than 8 c.u. pass/fail, though the College generally recommend against this many.

-- Students may change the grading status of a course from normal to pass/fail (or vice versa) in Penn InTouch through the end of the ninth week of the semester or just before Advance Registration, whichever comes first.
+- Students may change the grading status of a course from normal to pass/fail (or vice versa) in through the end of the ninth week of the semester or just before Advance Registration, whichever comes first.
 See the Academic Calendar for exact dates.